The Lord of the Rings: The Return of the King: Critical response

+Some critics had negative opinions of the film.
+Tom Charity observes in Time Out, "Some story strands are crudely abbreviated; others fail to develop elements that were already well-established.
+Given the inordinate running time, it's hard to avoid the feeling that we've already been here, done this."
+Jonathan Romney noted in The Independent, "[T]here's something not quite palatable about all these intrepid, largely beautiful Europeans boldly fending off the nameless, numberless hordes from the other side of the world, legions of dark-skinned sans-culottes with tribal drums. ...
+Aside from this, there's plenty to be offended by on an aesthetic level: the film's self-important solemnity, its hyperbolic over-insistence. ...
+[T]here are no empty spaces, no gaps for thought, no real stimulus to the viewer's imagination.
+The film has no idea when to stop, either, with its multiple codas and final dying fall into beatific cosiness."
+And Antonia Quirke in the Evening Standard opined, "Viggo Mortensen's Aragorn is the good king of the title, and while the actor may look fetching in a crown and cloak, he doesn't have half of the gravitas of Sean Bean's Boromir in the first film.
+Director Peter Jackson has been all but deified for his work on this particular ring cycle, but there is not much personality behind the camera here, merely rampant enthusiasm."

 The most common criticism of The Lord of the Rings: The Return of the King was its running time, particularly the epilogue; even rave reviews for the film commented on its length.
 Joel Siegel of Good Morning America said in his review for the film (which he gave an 'A'): "If it didn't take forty-five minutes to end, it'd be my best picture of the year.
 As it is, it's just one of the great achievements in film history."

 In February 2004, a few months following release, the film was voted eighth on Empire's 100 Greatest Movies of All Time, compiled from readers' top ten lists.
 This forced the magazine to abandon its policy of only allowing films being older than a year to be eligible.
 In 2007, Total Film named The Return of the King the third best film of the past decade (Total Film's publication time), behind The Matrix and Fight Club.
+In July 2025, it ranked number 15 on the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century."